SmartJog/webengine-virtmanager/README.rst

 webengine-virtmanager
 =====================

-webengine-virtmanager provides an Importer-based API to manager basic functions of a system running virtual machines via libvirt.
+webengine-virtmanager provides an Importer-based API to manage basic functions of a system running virtual machines via libvirt.

 License